n1netails/n1netails/deployment-guides/deploy-to-digitalocean.md

 You can read more about setting up Database Clusters on DigitalOcean here: https://docs.digitalocean.com/products/databases/postgresql/how-to/create/

-You can use DigitalOcean to help you with creating new users and databases within your cluster.
+DigitalOcean makes it easy to create new users and databases within your cluster.
-Steps 1 & 2 can be done on DigitalOcean.
+Steps 1 & 2 can be done on DigitalOcean but are provided in case your database is hosted elsewhere.

-### Step 1: Create `n1netails` user (can do done on DigitalOcean):
+### Step 1: Create `n1netails` user (can be done on DigitalOcean):
 ```sql
 CREATE USER n1netails WITH PASSWORD 'your_password';
 ```

-### Step 2: Create `n1netails` database (can do done on DigitalOcean):
+### Step 2: Create `n1netails` database (can be done on DigitalOcean):
 ```sql
 CREATE DATABASE "n1netails"
   WITH